Average voting rule: Characterization

 Elkind, Greger, Lederer, Suksompong and Teh present two other characterizations of the average rule under the assumption that agent's utilities are based on L1 distance.
 They also show that the average rule is fairer than all other rules they considered.

 Manipulation

 An important disadvantage of the average rule is that it is not strategyproof – it is easy to manipulate.
 For example, suppose there are two issues, the ideal distribution of Alice is (80%, 20%), and the average of the ideal distributions of the other voters is (60%, 40%).
 Then Alice would be better off if she reports that her ideal distribution is (100%, 0%), since this will pull the average distribution closer to her ideal distribution.

-If all voters try to manipulate simultaneously, the computed average may be substantially different than the "real" average: in a two-issue setting with true average close to (50%, 50%), the computed average may vary by up to 20 percentage points when there are many voters, and the effect can be more extreme when the true average is more lopsided.
+If all voters try to manipulate simultaneously, the computed average may be substantially different from the "real" average: in a two-issue setting with true average close to (50%, 50%), the computed average may vary by up to 20 percentage points when there are many voters, and the effect can be more extreme when the true average is more lopsided.